A Pre-Arrival Registration is required. We can assist in processing this pre-check document.

 The Cape Verde Pre-Arrival Registration allows holders just one Single Entry.

-The traveler must apply for the Cape Verde Pre-Arrival Registration at least 6 days before the intended travel date to Cape Verde.
+The traveler must apply for the Cape Verde Pre-Arrival Registration at least 6 business days before the intended travel date to Cape Verde.

 Yellow Fever vaccine is required if traveling from a country with risk of yellow fever transmission.